 The apartment market, unlike single family, is making a comeback.
-Inventory is down, demand is up, and pricing are starting to rise.
+Inventory is down, demand is up, and pricing is starting to rise.
 The timing is just right in many cities across the country.

-How to I Buy Without a Large Cash Down Payment?
+How do I Buy Without a Large Cash Down Payment?